SonanceAI/datamint-python-api/docs/source/command_line_tools.rst

     datamint-upload --path /path/to/dicom_files -r

-To upload dicoms, associating them with a label, and giving the upload a name, run:
+To upload dicoms, associating them with a label, and associating them to a batch named "my_upload", run:

 .. code-block:: bash